 Shanika Amarakoon

 Shanika also serves as project manager on multiple projects related to advancing a circular economy.
 For example, she has supported EPA’s Circular Economy Strategy series, including development and implementation of the National Recycling Strategy.
 She also supports circular economy and policy analyses related to specific products, including batteries, plastics, and food and organic products.
 Shanika served as lead facilitator for national feedback sessions related to several Bipartisan Infrastructure Law grant programs, including the Solid Waste Recycling Infrastructure and Recycling and Education Outreach grant programs.
-Her life cycle assessment study of climate change and other impacts from lithium-ion batteries for electric vehicles was awarded a Bronze Medal by the U.S. Environmental Protection Agency, and she has presented her work at the American Association of Life Cycle Assessment, New York State Energy Research and Development Authority, and Argonne National Laboratory.
+Her life cycle assessment study of environmental impacts from lithium-ion batteries for electric vehicles was awarded a Bronze Medal by the U.S. Environmental Protection Agency, and she has presented her work at the American Association of Life Cycle Assessment, New York State Energy Research and Development Authority, and Argonne National Laboratory.